2001 Pontiac Excitement 400

 The 2001 Pontiac Excitement 400 was the 11th stock car race of the 2001 NASCAR Winston Cup Series and the 47th iteration of the event.
-The race was held on Saturday, May 5, 2001, in Richmond, Virginia, at Richmond International Raceway, a 0.75 miles (1.21 km) D-shaped oval.
+The race was held on Saturday, May 5, 2001, in Richmond, Virginia, at Richmond International Raceway, a 0.750 mi D-shaped oval.
 The race took the scheduled 400 laps to complete.
 At race's end, Tony Stewart, driving for Joe Gibbs Racing, would hold off the field on the final restart with two to go to win his 10th career NASCAR Winston Cup Series win and his first of the season.
 To fill out the podium, Jeff Gordon, driving for Hendrick Motorsports, and Rusty Wallace, driving for Penske Racing South, would finish 2nd and 3rd, respectively.

 Background

 The layout of Richmond International Raceway, the venue where the race was at.

-Richmond International Raceway (RIR) is a 3/4-mile (1.2 km), D-shaped, asphalt race track located just outside Richmond, Virginia in Henrico County.
-It hosts the Monster Energy NASCAR Cup Series and Xfinity Series.
-Known as "America's premier short track", it formerly hosted a NASCAR Camping World Truck Series race, an IndyCar Series race, and two USAC sprint car races.
+Richmond International Raceway (RIR) is a 0.750 mi, D-shaped, asphalt race track located just outside Richmond, Virginia in Henrico County.